GH-GAMES/RHI_API_Tools/Docs/Instructions_EN.md

 ---

-If you encounter any issues or have questions, feel free to join our Discord channel: https://discord.gg/Yb9h4XGbWN
+If you have any questions or issues — join our Discord: https://discord.gg/Yb9h4XGbWN